 During 1998, Host Marriott and its subsidiaries and affiliates consummated a series of transactions intended to enable us to qualify as a REIT for federal income tax purposes.
-As a result of these transactions, the hotels formerly owned by Host Marriott and its subsidiaries and other affiliates are now owned by the operating partnership and its subsidiaries; the operating partnership and its subsidiaries lease substantially all of these hotels to Crestline, and Marriott International and other hotel operators conduct the day to day management of the hotels pursuant to management agreements with Crestline.
+As a result of these transactions, the hotels formerly owned by Host Marriott and its subsidiaries and other affiliates are now owned by the operating partnership and its subsidiaries; the operating partnership and its subsidiaries; the operating partnership and its subsidiaries conduct the day to day management of the hotels pursuant to management agreements with Crestline.
 We intend to elect to be treated as a REIT for federal income tax purposes effective January 1, 1999.
 The important transactions comprising the REIT conversion are summarized below.